GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/supptools/showpars.rst

    But it does show users the important information: the parameters available on a primitive's interface, the current (default) settings of the named parameters, and allowed ranges of values where appropriate.

+.. todo:: Update showpars to list the parameters related to a primitive that belongs to a no-default recipe.